 Our priority is to continue to provide essential council services while continuing to protect the health and wellbeing of Medway residents.

-- An update from council Leader, Councillor Alan Jarrett
+- A new message from council leader, Councillor Alan Jarrett - 15 September 2020

 See below for details of all service updates: